passwordless-id/webauthn/docs/index.md

 >
 > Now, letting the user select the authenticator is the default.
 > Why this change of mind?
 Because many platform authenticators now sync credentials in the cloud, with the built-in password manager.
-> While this is certainly convinient, the security and privacy guarantees using synced credentials are not as strong as when using security keys with hardware-bound credentials.
+> While this is certainly convenient, the security and privacy guarantees using synced credentials are not as strong as when using security keys with hardware-bound credentials.
 > That is why security keys now deserve some love.
 >
 > Same goes for user verification, it is now `preferred`, like the native WebAuthn protocol.